codingcatfish/GTFS-Exploration/README.md

 #### Sample plot of Manhattan Transit System

 <img src="https://github.com/user-attachments/assets/c13d672f-c4d5-456e-8959-d7a2467392ea" alt = "Sample output of RouteMap, showing a map of the city of Manhattan with randomly colored routes overlaying it." width=50% height=50%>

-### Trip Distance
-A helper file that estimates the distance in _miles_ traveled each trip.
-Two methods of distance calculation are supported:
-1. **Haversine**: Returns straight line distance that accounts for Earth's curvature
-2. **Manhattan**: Returns distance that treats longitude and latitude as a grid layout (for roads that follow a street-like layout).

-The Haversine method is used by default, line 43 contains the Manhattan method instead.